 The best treatment for minor burns is to cool the burn as quickly as possible by immersing the area in cold water.
 The burned area should be kept clean until it heals.

 Although there are no well-established natural treatments for minor burns, several preliminary studies suggest a few options for reducing pain and speeding healing.

-A series of studies done in India found that a combination of raw
+A series of studies found that a combination of raw

 and gauze was significantly better than conventional types of bandages for superficial burns treated at a hospital.

 The burns covered with honey healed faster and with less frequent infection than the burns covered with other types of bandages.
 Other studies of varying quality have also found evidence of benefit.

 Potato peel has also been used successfully in developing countries as a replacement for more expensive conventional bandages.

 Highly preliminary studies suggest the herb

 may speed healing of burns and reduce scarring.